thelastpickle/cassandra-reaper/README.md

   The amount of threads to use for handling the Reaper tasks.
 Have this big enough not to cause blocking in cause some thread is waiting for I/O, like calling a Cassandra cluster through JMX.

+* hangingRepairTimeoutMins:

+  The amount of time in minutes to wait for a single repair to finish.
+If this timeout is reached, the repair segment in question will be cancelled, if possible, and then scheduled for later repair again within the same repair run process.

 * storageType: